News media guidelines and policies

 Media parking on campus

-Members of the local media who regularly cover the university can receive parking permits through the News Bureau.
+Members of the local media who regularly cover the university can receive parking permits through University Communications.
 We send requests for vehicle information to news directors/editors in the summer and issue the permits at the start of the academic year.
-Contact the News Bureau if you have questions or concerns.
+Contact University Communications if you have questions or concerns.

 News organizations can request special permits that allow photographers to park in loading zones because of the need to carry equipment.